ArkhenRei/Product-Information-Pop-Up/README.md

 A webpage that has the functionality of a simple pop-up.

 ## Skills Used
-HTML, CSS, JavaScript
+JavaScript, CSS

 ## Link
 You can see the webpage from this link.
-Click the "Show Product Info" button to see the pop-up. https://arkhenrei.github.io/Product-Information-Pop-Up/
+To see the Pop-Up just write addToCart() function to console. https://arkhenrei.github.io/Product-Information-Pop-Up/